 21. He’s Just Not That Into You

-We’ve rounded up all the possible reasons why he keeps coming back to you and leaving you with mixed emotions.
+We’ve rounded up all the possible reasons why he keeps coming back to you and leaving you with mixed emotions and mixed signals.

 But whatever the real reason is, the one thing you should take away is this: he is not invested enough in you to make a commitment or change his ways.

-In real life we’ve seen countless times where men will cross mountains to get the women they desire.
+In real life, we’ve seen countless times when men will cross mountains to get the women they desire.
 That’s just the way love and relationships work.

-Let this article be your wake up call.
-You may enjoy spending time with him, but if you want something more, he may not be the one.
+Let this article be your wake-up call.
+You may enjoy being with him, but if you want something more, he may not be the one.